-- I. Express how the marketing discipline is focused on the practical application of marketing techniques and proper management of a firm's marketing resources and activities. - 2.
+- 1. Express how the marketing discipline is focused on the practical application of marketing techniques and proper management of a firm's marketing resources and activities. - 2.
 Describe how effective marketing influences the level, timing, and composition of customer demand in a manner that achieves a company's objectives. - 3.
 Analyze and leverage market research, marketing strategy, marketing communication techniques, and technology. - 4.
-Define roles and responsibilities related to marketing, sales, and customer service.

-5. Develop vital skills for effective business writing and communication that are necessary for successful careers in sales and marketing.
+Define roles and responsibilities related to marketing, sales, and customer service. - Develop vital skills for effective business writing and communication that are necessary for successful careers in sales and marketing.

 Course Title Units

-BUS G100 Intro to Business 3
+BUS G100 Introduction to Business 3 units

-MKTG G100 Principles of Marketing 3
+MKTG G100 Principles of Marketing 3 units

-Semester 2

-Course Title Units

-MKTG G135 Retail Management 3
+MKTG G135 Retail Management 3 units

-MKTG G140 Internet Marketing 3
+MKTG G140 Digital Marketing and Electronic Commerce 3 units

+MGMT G155 Customer Service 3 units